Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.6Location

-Why for business — Andaz Singapore opened in 2017 on the upper floors of the DUO Towers — the working Bugis-and-Marina-Bay edge, with the working Andre Fu-designed contemporary-Asian interior and the working Mr Stork rooftop bar (the working 38-storey rooftop with the working Singapore-skyline view…
+Why for business: Andaz Singapore opened in 2017 on the upper floors of the DUO Towers, the Bugis-and-Marina-Bay edge, with the Andre Fu-designed contemporary-Asian interior and the Mr Stork rooftop bar at the top of the tower, with the full skyline view.
+Lobby check-in is desk-free and casual; the rooms still carry proper work desks.

 Sofitel Singapore Sentosa Resort & Spa